fnordoglargh/metametalmapper/README.md

 # Metal Mapper
-_Metal Mapper_ is Python3 program and intended to be the basis to develop a toolset to access data of [Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (MA) and query said data.
+_Metal Mapper_ is a Python3 program and intended to be the basis for a toolset to access data of [Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (MA) and query said data.
 The _Others_ section of [Add-ons](https://www.metal-archives.com/content/tools) links to two projects showcasing interesting ways to visualize the _Metal Archives'_ data: